 ISBN: 9781736525814 / ebook ISBN 9781736525821

 When poet Ruth Thompson decided to learn to channel in 2018, she wanted to deepen the intuitive connections with nature that inspired her poetry.
 The skeptical product of a scientific family, she did not expect to encounter such a multitude of voices, from trees and animals to faeries, dragons, and a host of other nonphysical beings.
-QUICKWATER ORACLES, Thompson’s delightful record of their channeled conversations – expansive, uninhibited, sometimes hilarious – will be published by Two Fine Crows Books in December 2021.
+QUICKWATER ORACLES is Thompson’s delightful record of their channeled conversations – expansive, uninhibited, sometimes hilarious.

 RUTH THOMPSON is an award-winning poet and channel.
-Her first collection of channels is QUICKWATER ORACLES.
-Ruth has published four books of poetry: Whale Fall & Black Sage, Crazing, Woman With Crows, and Here Along Cazenovia Creek.
+She has published four books of poetry: Whale Fall & Black Sage, Crazing, Woman With Crows, and Here Along Cazenovia Creek.
 Her “fierce, gorgeous, sensual poems of earth-as-body and body-as-earth” have won many national awards, and have been nominated several times for the Pushcart Prize.
-Ruth holds a BA from Stanford University and a doctorate in English from Indiana University.
-She teaches poetry, meditation, and writing from the body.
-She lives in the Finger Lakes with her partner, anthropologist-writer Don Mitchell.
+Ruth has a BA from Stanford University and a doctorate in English from Indiana University.
 Her work has been choreographed by Shizuno Nasu of Japan.
-You can see Ruth talking about her work here.
-Poems, videos, press kit, and more information here.
+Ruth talks about her work here.
+Poems, videos, press kit, and more here.

-Do I understand channeling?
-No. Yet whenever I return to Quickwater I find myself happy in ways I can’t explain.
-Read it.
-You’ll never be the same. — Mary Johnson, author of An Unquenchable Thirst
+[F]eels like reading Rumi or Lakshminkara or Julian of Norwich….whenever I return to Quickwater I find myself happy in ways I can’t explain. ” – Mary Johnson, author of An Unquenchable Thirst

-An accomplished, late-in-life author from a scientific and skeptical family discovers the delightful surprise of relinquishing the ego’s strivings, to be more like the pine trees who whisper, “All is for no reason.
+An accomplished, late-in-life author from a scientific and skeptical family discovers the delightful surprise of relinquishing the ego’s strivings … like the pine trees who whisper, ‘All is for no reason.
 It is for pleasure.
-It is for itself knowing itself.” – Jendi Reiter, author of Bullies in Love and Made Man
+It is for itself knowing itself.'” – Jendi Reiter, author of Bullies in Love and Made Man

 She has allowed herself to embrace a world she doesn’t know, the world of channeling, of deep spirits, of all that earth is, ancient and true. – Esther Cohen, author of Overheard